Parenting Through Grief: How to Support Your Child

 Consider the child’s age, maturity level, and whether they want to go, as attending a funeral can be a way to say goodbye and understand the concept of death.
 Prepare them beforehand about what to expect and offer support throughout the service.
 It’s a personal decision that should be made with the child’s emotional well-being in mind.

-Changes in behavior, sleep patterns, and appetite can indicate grief in children.
+Changes in behaviour, sleep patterns, and appetite can indicate grief in children.
 They may also express their grief through play, drawings, or questions about the deceased.
-Recognizing these signs is crucial for providing the appropriate support and comfort.
+Recognising these signs is crucial for providing the appropriate support and comfort.

 Children process grief in different ways and may not show their feelings openly or immediately.
 It’s important to keep communication open and let them know it’s okay to talk about their feelings whenever they’re ready.
 Providing a supportive environment allows them to express grief in their own time and way.